That the Mother of My Lord should Come to Me?

-Besides the Perpetual Virginity of Mary, the Marian dogma of the Immaculate Conception and its corollary the Assumption of the Blessed Virgin Mary body and soul into Heaven find their integrity in Mary’s designation of being the Ark of the New Covenant.
+Besides the Perpetual Virginity of Mary, the Marian dogma of the Immaculate Conception and its corollary the Assumption of the Blessed Virgin Mary, body and soul into Heaven, find their integrity in Mary’s designation of being the Ark of the New Covenant.
 We read in Luke 1:28, that Mary was called completely and perfectly sanctified or justified by divine grace with a permanent result (kecharitomene).
-She had no cause to fear the Divine Justice, for she had found favor with God (Lk.
-1:30; cf. Isa 61:10).
+She had no cause to fear the Divine Justice, for she had found favor with God (Lk 1:30).
 Not unlike a restored Daughter Zion, Mary was “clothed with a robe of salvation” and “wrapped in a mantle of justice” (Isa 61:10).
-God had looked upon the lowliness of His handmaiden and did great things to her because she was chosen to be God's personal dwelling place in His physical manifestation, her body being His holy Temple and her womb His sacred sanctuary.
-Thus, all generations shall call the Virgin Mary blessed, for God has done "great things" to her, and "holy is His name" (Lk 1:46-49).
+God had looked upon the lowliness of His handmaid and did great things to her because she was chosen to be God’s personal dwelling place in His physical manifestation, her body being His holy Temple and her womb His sacred sanctuary.
+Thus, all generations shall call the Virgin Mary “blessed,” for God has done “great things” to her, and holy is His name (Lk 1:48-49).

 As with all Catholic Marian doctrines and dogmas, our fuller understanding of Mary’s role in the economy of salvation serves to better illuminate our understanding and deepen our appreciation for her divine Son.
 Mary’s role as the Ark of the New Covenant underscores the divine truth of who Jesus Christ is: one divine Person in the flesh with both a divine and a human nature hypostatically united, but nonetheless distinct from each other.